Help with choosing your post 16 options

 Where am I now?
 (What qualifications, skills, and interests do I have?)

 Where do I want to get to?
 (What would I like to be doing in 5 years time – job, living away from home, etc?)

 How will I get there?
 (What course, training or future job is likely to get you where you want to go?)

-Of course, at 16, young people don't necessarily know the answer to all these questions, but now is the time to start exploring information about careers, jobs and courses.
+Of course, at 16, young people don't necessarily know the answers to all these questions, but now is the time to start exploring information about careers, jobs and courses.

 If you really aren't sure about what you want to do in the future then 'stay broad' - do a broad range of subjects so that you can decide later!

 - See the Useful links to help with choosing section of Careerpilot to find lots of information to help you make your post-16 choices

 - Explore the Apprenticeships section

 - Explore HE at 18/19 or later

 - See information on how to choose A-Levels and the things to consider